igor-kuzmanovic/load-balancer-c/README.md

-# Load-Balancer-C
+# Load Balancer C
-A Load Balancer application built in C
+A Load Balancer application with a dynamic number of workers built in C